quickapps/docs/eng/developers/field-api.md

 storing system (usually extra tables in DB).
 Also, each field's data-element (row in the table) must have an unique ID in that storing system, and such data is associated to an unique Model record.

+For example, the core field `FieldText` uses the `field_data` table to store all the information users write on its instances.
+Each piece of information has a unique ID on the `field_data` table.

 Creating Fields